Blog

 A brand value needs to be more than a statement; it needs to include actions and goals.
 How you communicate those goals can make all the difference in whether your audience will believe them.
 Using specific, measurable objectives in your communications is vital.

-IKEA is one of the largest consumers of wood in the world but has also made a commitment to sustainability, to consider the footprint it leaves.
-Critics note that this is a difficult balancing act when IKEA is also driven by a profit and growth motive.
+IKEA is one of the largest consumers of wood in the world, but has also made a commitment to sustainability, and to consider the footprint it leaves.
+Critics note that this is a difficult balancing act when IKEA is also driven by the need to make a profit.

-The company has integrated a directive toward sustainability from the top down and the bottom up, devoting portions of its website and even individual product pages to explaining how IKEA moves the needle on environmental and cost-saving matters.
-By 2030, it plans to be 100 percent “circular” by creating zero waste through recycling and repurposing programs, and explains the benchmarks necessary to create that positive financial and environmental impact.
-Making these commitments feels genuine, and it should pay off for the company over time.
+The company has integrated a directive toward sustainability from both the top down and the bottom up.
+It devotes portions of its website and even individual product pages to explaining how IKEA moves the needle on environmental and cost-saving matters.
+By 2030, it plans to be 100 percent “circular” by creating zero waste through recycling and repurposing programs, and explains the benchmarks necessary to create that impact.
+Making these commitments feels genuine and should pay off for the company over time.

 5) Know when to plant your flag (and when not to)

 There will be times when a brand will need to defend its values against a tremendous outcry.
-But remember that sometimes a compromise will serve everyone better.
-Addressing a challenge to your foundational values requires deliberate consideration, so use. brand values as a guide to decide what you’re willing to fight for.
+But sometimes a compromise will serve everyone better.
+Addressing a challenge to your foundational values requires deliberate consideration, using brand values as a guide to decide what you’re willing to fight for.
 And if you decide to plant your flag, tying that decision to your values will contribute to a powerful rallying cry.

-No one organization, person or business is going to make everybody happy.
-But companies rooted in brand values will better weather the storm when those values are authentically part of how they run their business.
+Organizations, people or businesses can’t make everyone happy with every decision.
+Companies rooted in brand values will better weather the storm when their values are authentically part of how they run their business.

 B2 can help examine your brand strategy and approach to communications at any point in your business’ lifetime.
 These values are a lens through which you filter your approach to business, partnerships, community involvement and growth.
 When you’re clear and consistent in communicating those brand values, knowing what to do next can be much simpler.